demeralde/yes-no/README.md

 go install github.com/dspacejs/yes-no
 ```

-3. Run the script with a link to a song:
+3. Run the script:

 ```sh
 yes-no
 ```

-It will print a tarot card.
+It will print either 'Yes' or 'No'.